uncinc/layer-notes/README.md

 Run `npm run dist` to create a zipped, production-ready extension for each browser.
 You can then upload that to the appstore.

 ## Screenshots
-Some screenshots from the interface from the tool.
+Some screenshots from the interface of the tool.

 ### The setup
 ![screenshot of the tool](./readme/screenshot_1.jpg)